+Do you think Gent is too small for international food shops?
 Looking for the perfect ingredient to spice up your meal or make it taste just like it did back home?
-Sometimes the supermarkets just don’t have what you need, but with our guide to spice shops and specialty food stores in Ghent, perhaps you’ll find what you’ve been missing – or something new and delicious!
+Sometimes the supermarkets just don’t have what you need, but with our guide to spice stores and international food shops in Ghent, perhaps you’ll find what you’ve been missing – or something new and delicious!

 Go here for: the variety and the prices